Purpose of this Privacy Notice

 Tel: 0303 123 1113

-The Dispute Resolution Ombudsman Limited who operates The Furniture Ombudsman and Dispute Resolution Ombudsman (together “The Ombudsman” is registered under the General Data Protection Regulation and Data Protection Act 2018 (registration ZA050882).
+The Dispute Resolution Ombudsman Limited who operates the Furniture & Home Improvement Ombudsman and Dispute Resolution Ombudsman (together “The Ombudsman” is registered under the General Data Protection Regulation and Data Protection Act 2018 (registration ZA050882).

 If you are unsure about our use of your data, or require more information, please contact us for details.